 Additionally, some licensing boards will refuse to issue or renew a professional license if the applicant is convicted of DUI.

 In South Carolina, a first DUI can set you back by nearly $1,000 with assessments and surcharges, whereas a second DUI will cost between $2,100 and upwards of $10,000.
 If you cannot afford to pay all of the court-ordered fines and penalties, they can be sent to collections and your credit can take a hit.

 Are you in the middle of a divorce or a child custody battle?
 While an old DUI may not sway the judge's decision, a recent DUI can tip the scales and not in your favor.

 When you are convicted of DUI, your auto insurance premiums will skyrocket for years to come.
 For most people, this alone is a hard pill to swallow.

 If you are facing DUI charges in Columbia, the first thing you want to do is contact an experienced DUI defense attorney from Masella Law Firm, P.A.
-In a free case evaluation, we can listen to your side of the story and determine the best strategy to minimize the consequences of your DUI arrest.
+In a personal case evaluation, we can listen to your side of the story and determine the best strategy to minimize the consequences of your DUI arrest.